thesamgodson/Lyrics/README.md

   **after** a.datas,
   \*[Tree(p) for p in (sdl2.dep_bins+glew.dep_bins)],

-Then update the exe by running the following command =>pyinstaller manin.spec -y
+Then update the exe by running the following command\n =>pyinstaller manin.spec -y